 Now, for the most important bit and the bit you really want to know..
-Did it work?
+Did the CoziGo work?

 Considering the service did take quite a while and furthermore, it seemed that someone forgot to turn the lights off, I was very glad of the CoziGo, as otherwise it would have been gone 2am until the cabin was dark and M was getting to the point of complete overtiredness.

 She woke up according to UK time, so had her breakfast, played for a little bit and then napped again in the bassinet with the CoziGo another couple of hours just before landing.
 Great result!

 We had no issues with using it from the crew, their only stipulations were the baby had to be facing them in the aisle and removed if the seat belt sign was on. ( Note Qantas and Virgin allow you to keep babies in bassinets during any turbulence, as their restraints are slightly different.)

 We also used the CoziGo on our day flight to Melbourne with Emirates on a B777 with no issues, as she napped beautifully, and also on our return night flights with no issue at all.

 Using the CoziGo as a sunshield on a stroller.